This listing expired on March 15, 2022. Please contact firstname.lastname@example.org for any updated information.

 Period(s) of Occupation: Roman Imperial; Late Antique (first century BCE to 8th century CE)

-In conjunction with the Soprintendenza Archeologica, Belle Arte e Paesaggio di Frosinone, Latine, e Rieti, Saint Mary's and McMaster Universities will engage in a third season of archaeological field work at the so-called Villa of Titus in the province of Rieti.
+In conjunction with the Soprintendenza Archeologica, Belle Arte e Paesaggio di Frosinone, Latina, e Rieti, Saint Mary's and McMaster Universities will engage in a third season of archaeological field work at the so-called Villa of Titus in the province of Rieti.
 The excavations will focus on a monumental concrete terrace structure, complete with standing architectural remains, crypotoporticus (basement), and decorative elements such as mosaics.
 The site itself sits on the lower slopes of Monte Terminillo, one of the higher peaks in the Apennines, and directly above Lake Paterno, probably ancient Lacus Cutiliae, what the ancient Italians believed to be the geographical center of Italy and a site sacred to one of their principal deities, Vacuna.
 The villa, situated near the ancient Via Salaria, is reputed to have been an imperial property first belonging to the Flavians, and possibly also the site where the Flavian emperor Titus passed away.
-Our excavations in 2018 showed that the villa, which was built in the late first century BCE or early first century CE, was in use for a very long time, and there is evidence for a substantial reworking of the site in the Late Antique period.
+Our excavations in 2018, 2019, and 2022 showed that the villa, which was built in the late first century BCE was destroyed by a major earthquake in the second century CE, which has resulted in an excellent archaeological record for the how the structure was at the time of its demise, in particular its cryptoporticus or basement.
+There is evidence for a substantial reworking of the site in the Late Antique period.
+In 2022, our team's goals include excavating two rooms within the cryptoporticus in search of evidence for the daily lives of the villa's slaves and evidence for productive activity.
 Geophysical prospection (ground penetrating radar) suggests that there were other, very large buildings that were part of the villa complex, at the center of which may have been an artificial lake.
+Colleagues plan to core the nearby Lago di Paterno/Lacus Cutiliae in search of environmental data to help us reconstruct the ancient environment.

 Project Size: 1-24 participants